 Back in 1977, taking a break from recording their legendary debut album ‘Never Mind the Bollocks…’ Rotten got slashed with a razor by pro-royalist thugs outside a London pub.
 They disapproved of his song ‘God Save the Queen’.
 It was to be the first of a number of physical assaults on Rotten who had become public enemy number one.
 Within a short space of time, the Sex Pistols were dropped and signed by 3 record labels in succession.
 By 1978, the Sex Pistols imploded on their American tour.
 Johnny Rotten soon reverted to his real name and became John Lydon and formed the experimental Public Image Limited aka ‘PiL’ in the same year.
 He and his band PiL played Valencia on May 6, 2016!

-In an exclusive interview, ‘24/7 Valencia’ chatted for around 40 minutes over the phone with John Lydon in Los Angeles as he prepared for his European tour with Valencia (Spain) being the very first gig of the tour!
+In an exclusive interview, ‘24/7 Valencia’ chatted for around 40 minutes over the phone with John Lydon in Los Angeles…as he was preparing for his European tour with Valencia (Spain) being the very first gig of the tour!
 Calling from a ‘locutorio’ in Valencia to L.A.…

 24/7 VALENCIA: Hello John, can you hear me?

-Hallo, yes, barely, you sound like you’re shouting in a field.
+JOHN LYDON: Hallo!
+Yes, barely, you sound like you’re shouting in a field!
 I can baaaaaarely (sing-song tone) make you out.
 Someone’s shouting in the background, can you talk louder?

 Can we go through your new Pil album, ‘What the World Needs now…’?